-The associate of individualized studies is a degree designed to provide viable options for non-traditional students.
-College credit will be awarded for coursework completed and other post-secondary institutions or for other documentable learning experiences in educational enterprises judged at college level.
-The degree is awarded for the satisfactory completion of a minimum of 62 semester credit hours, exclusive of college preparatory courses, including an English sequence in an individually planned educational program.
+The associate of individualized studies is a degree designed to provide viable options for students with career or educational goals that do not require a specific major.
+College credit will be awarded for coursework completed at other post-secondary institutions or for other documentable learning experiences in educational enterprises judged at college level.
+The degree is awarded for the satisfactory completion of a minimum of 60 semester credit hours, exclusive of college preparatory courses, including an English sequence, math (for students beginning fall 2016 and after), and student development course, in an individually planned educational program.

 The program must contain:

-- Twenty-four semester credit hours distributed with eight credit hours limited to any three of the following divisions: business; engineering technologies; arts and humanities; science and mathematics; social sciences and human services or Health, Physical Education, Recreation and Student Life Division; OR
+- Twenty-four semester credit hours distributed with eight credit hours limited to any three of the following academic areas: business; engineering technologies; arts and humanities; science and mathematics; social sciences and human services; allied health and nursing, physical education, or student development.

 - Thirty semester credit hours of block credit awarded for documentable educational experience or courses completed at other post-secondary institutions or other educational enterprises judged by LCCC criteria to be of college level; OR